-All St. Ignatius students have the choice of bringing their own lunch or ordering lunch through the school's hot lunch program.
+All St. Ignatius students have the choice of bringing their own lunch or ordering lunch through the school's hot lunch program (when the kitchen is operational).
 For students bringing their own lunch, be aware that there is no refrigeration and no means for the reheating of food, so plan accordingly with food safety in mind.
 Lunches provide fuel to our students' brains for an afternoon of learning.
 Parents/guardians are encouraged to keep this in mind when packing lunches and provide their children with healthy food choices.
-Hot lunch will be available daily for \$3 per student.